aklinker1/webext-core/docs/api/job-scheduler.md

 - ***`type: 'interval'`***

 - ***`duration: number`***<br/>Interval in milliseconds.
-Due to limitations of the alarms API, it must be greater than 1 minute and it will be rounded to the nearest minute.
+Due to limitations of the alarms API, it must be greater than 1 minute.

 - ***`immediate?: boolean`*** (default: `false`)<br/>Execute the job immediately when it is scheduled for the first time.
-If `false`, it will execute for the first time after `durationInMs`.
+If `false`, it will execute for the first time after `duration`.
 This has no effect when updating an existing job.

 - ***`execute: ExecuteFn`***